1 day a week

 Gain comfort in applying various tactics in order to ski terrain using different strategies to achieve differing results.

 Years in sport: 5-8

-30-50% all-mountain skiing.
+30% all-mountain riding.
 Continue to participate in complementary sports while identifying clear goals in primary sport.
 Physical fitness is becoming an integral part of the season.
 1-3 sessions per week.
 Increase hours of training with varied volumes and intensity.